HappyFrowl/documentation/StorageManagement.md

 - Hard Link
     - A link to another file’s inode.
     - Can only occur within the same file system.

-- Symbolic (Soft) Link
-    - A link to another file name.
-    - Can span across different file systems.
-    - Akin to shortcuts in Windows.

-- Hard Links
     - `ls -la`: Displays hard link count (second column).
     - Directories have a minimum of 2 links: one for itself and one for its parent.
     - Files have a minimum of 1 link.